 ASSISTING PRIEST & PASTOR

 The Venerable Michael J. McKinnon (a.k.a., “Fr.
 Michael”) was born and raised in New England.
-He earned a Bachelor of Arts Degree in both Religion and History from Central Connecticut State University in 1991 (New Britain, CT), a Diploma of Anglican Studies from Berkeley Divinity School at Yale in 1994 (New Haven, CT), a Master of Divinity Degree from Yale University in 1994 (New Haven, CT) and a Master of Sacred Theology Degree from Nashotah House Seminary in 1997 (Nashotah, WI).
-He is presently pursuing a Doctor of Ministry Degree at the Trinity School for Ministry (Ambridge, PA).
+He earned a Bachelor of Arts Degree in both World Religion and History from Central Connecticut State University in 1991 (New Britain, CT), a Diploma of Anglican Studies from Berkeley Divinity School at Yale in 1994 (New Haven, CT), a Master of Divinity Degree from Yale University in 1994 (New Haven, CT), a Master of Sacred Theology Degree from Nashotah House Seminary in 1997 (Nashotah, WI), and a Certificate of Advanced Pastoral Leadership from Trinity School for Ministry in 2023 (Ambridge, PA).
 Fr.
 Michael was ordained a Deacon on July 9, 1995 and a Priest on December 4, 1996.

 Fr.
 Michael and his wife Christine married in 2002 and they have two beautiful daughters, Sarah and Rebecca.